MileHacker Logo

 For a short visit, focus on Meknes's imperial city core.
 Prioritize easily accessible landmarks and soak in the local atmosphere.

 An early start helps to experience sites before the crowds and heat of the day.
-Consider staying in a medina riad for convenience.
+Think about staying in a medina riad for convenience.

 Quick Itinerary